edgexfoundry/edgex-docs/docs_src/api/support/Ch-APISupportScheduler.md

 [Support Scheduler V2 API Swagger Documentation](https://app.swaggerhub.com/apis-docs/EdgeXFoundry1/support-scheduler)

 !!! edgey "EdgeX 2.0"
     For EdgeX 2.0 the REST API provided by the Support Scheduler has changed to use DTOs (Data Transfer Objects) for all responses and for all POST/PUT/PATCH requests.
+All query APIs (GET) which return multiple objects, such as /all, provide `offset` and `limit` query parameters.